wizpig64/bootstrap-select/README.md

 A custom select / multiselect for @twitter bootstrap using button dropdown, designed to behave like regular Bootstrap selects;

-This fork is an attempt to port to Bootstrap 3.
+This fork is an attempt to port to Bootstrap 3, and I also just pushed in a bunch of classes and removed features I didn't want.
+Intended for use with select dropdowns in navbars.

 ## Demo and Documentation